 It is important that we read at home regularly too!
 If we read 5 times during a week we get a golden ticket.
 At the end of each term a golden ticket is picked at random to decide who will win a book token.

 As part of our RWI sessions we are given a few spellings to practise at home each week.

-During the Autumn Term we will be exploring 'Space’ linked to our topic Investigators.
+During the Spring Term we will be exploring 'Isambard Kingdom Brunel’ linked to our topic Inventors.